eirikhanssen/odf2jats/README.md

 - table labels/titles/captions are not automatically handled yet
     - this can be done automatically if they are styled with a special paragraph style do identify the content as being table label, table title or table caption
 - citations in the text that only have year within the parens, have **rid** attributes that misses capital letters from author's surname.
 This could be extracted from the text node directly before the xref-element, or like now, just let the person doing the conversion manually fix those **rid** attributes.
+- clean up reflistparser_apa.xsl to make it more readable and follow Clean Code principles

 ### Writing and styling aids for editors and authors